 She was working part-time during the day and spent her evenings parked in different locations around town.

 After a couple of weeks, she was able to move into a caravan park which gave her power, water, bathroom, laundry, and camp kitchen facilities.
 Her car remained their sleeping and storage vehicle, but life was a little more comfortable.

-In Victoria, I encountered an unemployed man living in his car in a free camp (donation requested) with toilet, shower and tap water.
+I encountered an unemployed man living in his car in a free camp (donation requested).
+The camp had a toilet, shower, and tap water.
 This was in the summer and he was saving money to move elsewhere so he could find work.

-On another occasion, I met a man living in a tent in a state forest in Victoria.
+On another occasion, I met a man living in a tent in a state forest.
 The only facilities available were a toilet and a shelter with a roof and picnic tables to where he could move his tent in bad weather.